 Yes.
 New this year, PIs may request a two-year project period in the Interdisciplinary Seed Program only.
 Please see solicitation for details.

 A college, department, or combination of both is required to provide 20% cost share for each Seed award.
 If cost share cannot be provided for an award(s), then ORE cannot fund the award(s).
 Deans and/or department heads may be asked for input on the importance of a project for their college or department before an award decision is made.
 A college or department may choose to review Seed proposals before they are submitted to ORE, but it is not required.

-A faculty member may serve as PI one application to the NIH, Mission, or Community Engaged Research seed programs.
+A faculty member may serve as PI on one application to the Biomedical Research, Mission, or Community Engaged Research seed programs.
 Among these three categories, it is up to the PI to choose the best fit for their research.
 Additionally, a faculty member may serve as PI on one application to the Interdisciplinary seed program.
 There is no restriction on being a co-PI on multiple efforts.

 ORE expects to fund multiple proposals from each category.